 The Center for LAM Research and Clinical Care concentrates and aggressively catalyzes multi-disciplinary research and globally-renowned clinical expertise in order to accelerate the pace of LAM research.
 Our aim is to ensure that treatments reach patients faster.
 Learn more about The Center for LAM Research and Clinical Care Tissue Repository.

-Physicians who are part of the Partners Healthcare network receive access to consultations with Elizabeth "Lisa" Henske, MD, during regularly scheduled pulmonary follow-up appointments and for leading-edge information on current basic/translation/clinical research initiatives in the LAM community.
+Physicians who are part of the Mass General Brigham network receive access to consultations with Elizabeth "Lisa" Henske, MD, during regularly scheduled pulmonary follow-up appointments and for leading-edge information on current basic/translation/clinical research initiatives in the LAM community.

 Also, you will have access to support services as you manage your LAM patients; these services include but are not limited to care coordination support, subspecialty consultation with thoracic surgery, urology, GYN, GYN oncology, reproductive medicine, psychiatry and nutrition.